 As said, the GED passing score for each subtest is 145.
 A score in the 145-164 range indicates high school equivalency.
 165 to 174 indicates a college-ready level, and if you attain a score in the 175-200 category, you will additionally receive up to 10 college credits.

 The GED exam is exclusively available in a computer-based format and contains four independent modules (subtests) that cover the academic fields of Math (Mathematical reasoning), Social Studies, Language (Reasoning through Language Arts), and Science.
 Check out also this page about qualification requirements for the Mississippi GED test.

 How To Register For The GED Test

 Registration for the GED test must be done online.
 Check out the GED organization’s website (GED.com) and create your personal account at the portal MyGED.
 Here you will be guided through the entire GED process conveniently.

-So if you want to take the GED or HiSET exam, you can do so online (for qualifying test-takers) or in person at an official testing site.
-Holders of the Mississippi high school equivalency credential will definitely get better job options and the degree also opens the doors towards a college education.
+So if you want to take the GED exam, you can do so online (for qualifying test-takers) or in person at an official testing site.
+Holders of the Mississippi high school equivalency credential will definitely get better job options, and the degree also opens the doors toward a college education.

 The fact of the matter is that people with a secondary education degree (high school or equivalent diploma) make, on average, at least $9,600 more than people who don’t have the degree.
 So what’s holding you back?
 Take advantage of our online GED prep course and start working toward a better future for you and the ones around you!